oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 	</copy>
 	```

-7. Create a page item where the user must confirm the new password they entered in the **PASSWORD** field by right clicking on the **PASSWORD** page item in the left-side pane and clicking “Create Page Item Below”.
+7. Create a page item where the user must confirm the new password they entered in the **PASSWORD** field by right-clicking on the **PASSWORD** page item in the left-side pane and clicking “Create Page Item Below”.

 	![Create a page item below PASSWORD](images/create-page-item-below.png)